MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 Consider this deployment model for:

+* Internal users
-* Deploying at scale (Pilot and Production) in your organization
+* Deploying at scale (Pilot and Production) within the corporate environment

 ### Basic Common Configurations